-- Tour space is limited.
+- Walk-ins are welcome, but tour space is limited.
 Reservations strongly encouraged.
-Walk-ins welcome.
-Member discounts apply.

-- All tours depart from Discover Portsmouth, 10 Middle Street.
+- All tours depart from the Discover Portsmouth Welcome Center, 10 Middle Street.
 Please gather outside the Middle Street entrance.

-- Private tours are available upon request for a fee.
+- Private tours are available at $25 per person.

 Please click the button below or call (603) 436-8433 to reserve a ticket and for more information

-This daily 75-minute walking tour covers the streets, stories, buildings, and architecture of historic downtown Portsmouth.
+This daily 75- to 90-minute walking tour covers the streets, stories, buildings, and architecture of historic downtown Portsmouth.